-- A. Any low voltage cables in exposed or finished areas shall be in raceway. - B. In accordance with NEC 300.11 and NEC 800.24, any low voltage cables installed in accessible ceilings without conduit, shall be as follows: - 1.
+- A. Any low voltage cables in exposed or finished areas shall be in raceway. - B. In accordance with NEC 300.11 and NEC 800.24, any low voltage cables installed in accessible ceilings without conduit, including lighting control cables, shall be as follows: - 1.
 Cables shall not be draped over air ducts, pipes, or conduits, shall not rest on the ceiling grid or tiles, and shall not use ceiling grid support wires or rods. - 2.
 Cables shall be supported using j-hooks at intervals not to exceed 48".
-J-hooks shall be attached to the structure with dedicated support wires, and a j-hook shall be installed at each change in cabling direction.
+J-hooks shall be attached to the structure with dedicated support wires, and a j-hook shall be installed at each change in cabling direction. - 3.
+Written approval shall be obtained from the IT designer prior to any use of communications system cable/ladder tray or j-hooks.
+Wherever cable tray or communication system j-hooks are used, the lighting controls cabling shall be bundled with cable ties.
+Any non-metallic cable ties used to bundle the cables shall be plenum rated.